ohnoitsalobo/soundcraft-ui/ui12data_websocket/README.md

 You can fetch the initial starting values of the mixer from a JSON file located at `http://[your-mixer-ip]/js/initparams.js` OR parse the intial values from the Websocket when initially connecting to the mixer.

-EXAMPLE UI12 OUTPUT DATA (all are valid inputs for controlling the mixer).
+EXAMPLE UI12 OUTPUT DATA
+(There are a few values listed below that are 1 - listed, but advisable not to touch, 2 - listed, but have no effect, or 3 - unlisted, and have an effect).
 Ui16 and Ui24 will have correspondingly more data as they have more inputs and outputs to control.
 Ui24 in particular will have a lot more as it also has patching information to synchronize.